mc18g13/pluma-automation/README.md

 uvicorn pluma.server.app:create_app
 ```

+### API Documentation

+With the server running the API documentation can be found at `<server_url>/docs`.

+E.g. When running locally on default port, docs can be found at http://127.0.0.1:8000/docs.

 ## Using the command line interface

 This device test framework can be used from a simple command line interface, [`pluma`](pluma/__main__.py), which can be used to easily define and run tests for an embedded device.
 Running tests can be done simply by running `pluma run`.